e-leal/project-3/README.md

 # project-3

 ## Description
-Certaintly is a Job Search tool that
+Certainly is a Job Search tool that helps Employers and Job Seekers keep track of their applications and listings.

 ## Table of Contents